deemoe404/blog.dee.moe/source/_posts/Technology/localhost-issue-in-wsl2.md

 categories: Technology
 ---

-I was trying to build a remote debugger for an embedded device when I have no access to a physical device, so I decided to give Docker (with WSL2 backend) a try.
+I was attempting to build a remote debugger for an embedded device when I had no access to a physical device.
+As a solution, I decided to try using Docker (with the WSL2 backend).

-As the project design, 9090 UDP port should be used to communicate with host and slave, but localhost and 127.0.0.1 isn't seems to be working in the Docker container.
+In the project's design, the 9090 UDP port was supposed to be used for communication between the host and the slave.
+However, it appeared that using 'localhost' or '127.0.0.1' didn't work within the Docker container.

-After hours of searching and trying, **I finally confirm that the issue is because of WSL 2, but Docker.** To get the "localhost" of the Docker host (which means the WSL here), you have to run this command at PowerShell as administrator.
+After hours of searching and experimentation, I finally confirmed that the issue was due to WSL 2, rather than Docker itself.
+To access the 'localhost' of the Docker host, which in this case refers to WSL, you need to run the following command in PowerShell with administrator privileges.

 ```powershell
 wsl -e ip -4 addr show dev eth0